core-infra-svcs/terraform-provider-meraki/docs/resources/networks_wireless_ssids.md

 Optional:

-- `enabled` (Boolean) Whether to use password-based authentication.
+- `enabled` (Boolean) Whether or not to use EAP-TTLS/PAP or PEAP-GTC password-based authentication via LDAP lookup.